-Lectures will be supplemented with problem solving sessions.
+Online materials will be supplemented with problem solving sheets.
 Five to six tutorial sheets may be expected, each including about ten problems.
 These problem-solving sessions will be on most recently covered topics.
 Students will be expected to participate during these sessions, in the form of questions, suggested solutions and methods.
 Participation by students and the tutor should be viewed as desirable aspects of these sessions.

-Tutorial sheets are available on the webpage.
-Solutions of problems set in tutorial sheets will be posted on the school webpage progressively, soon after problems set in each tutorial sheet are covered in tutorial classes.
+Tutorial sheets are available on OpenLearning.
+Solutions of problems set in tutorial sheets will be posted on the OpenLearning site progressively.